-The National Ignition Facility (NIF) is the world's largest laser system, housed in a 10-story building the size of three football fields at Lawrence Livermore National Laboratory, east of San Francisco.
+The National Ignition Facility (NIF) is the world's largest laser system, housed in a tenstory building the size of three football fields at Lawrence Livermore National Laboratory east of San Francisco.

-NIF's 192 laser beams are capable of delivering at least 100 times more energy than any previous laser system.
-During full-scale ignition experiments, NIF will focus up to 1.8 million joules of ultraviolet laser energy on a tiny target in the center of its 10-meterdiameter target chamber-creating conditions similar to those that exist only in the cores of stars and giant planets and inside nuclear weapons.
+NIF's 192 laser beams are capable of delivering at least 60 times more energy than any previous laser system.
+When ignition experiments begin in 2010, NIF will focus up to 1.8 million joules of ultraviolet laser energy on a tiny target in the center of its ten-meterdiameter target chamber - creating conditions similar to those that exist only in the cores of stars and giant planets and inside nuclear weapons.
 The resulting fusion reaction will release many times more energy than the laser energy required to initiate the reaction.

 Experiments conducted on NIF will make significant contributions to national and global security, could lead to practical fusion energy, and will help the nation maintain its leadership in basic science and technology.
+The project is a national collaboration among government, industry and academia and many industrial partners throughout the nation.